 Google Toolbar Buttons

-These buttons only work for Google Toolbar 4 beta, which is Internet Explorer and US only for right now.
-If you use Firefox try my Firefox SEO Bookmarklets.
+These buttons only work for the Google Toolbar.
+If you use Firefox, you may want to try my Firefox SEO Bookmarklets.

 Easy peasy 1 2 3sy to install.
 After you have Google Toolbar 4 just click any of the following links and the button is added to your toolbar in a flash.